jrandj/java-11/README.md

 	}
     ```

 1. This has the added advantage of not requiring a requires valueobjects clause in the ui module.
 The requires hr clause in the ui module automatically makes all of the modules transitively required by the hr module, readable to the ui module.
-This is called implied readability.
+This is called **implied readability**.

 1. A modular JAR file can be ran using the -classpath or -jar options, however the JVM will not enforce the access rules specified in the module descriptor.